OCFL/extensions/README.md

 Wherever a parameterised extension is referenced, any parameters MAY be included in an accompanying sidecar JSON file that uses the registered name with the filename extension `.json`.
-If using an 'extensions' directory, the JSON file MUST be included at the top level of the directory and not a subdirectory.
+If using an 'extensions' directory, the JSON file MUST be included in the root directory of the extension and not a subdirectory.
 Another place that an extension may be referenced is `ocfl_layout.json` where the sidecar file should be alongside it in the Storage Root.

 For example, the example extension above would have an accompanying file *0000-example-extension.json* which might contain: